About Old City Hall

 Designed by architect Oliver G. Traphagen, the city’s most distinguished and sought-after architect of the time, Duluth’s original city hall served as the center of city government and business from 1889 until 1926.
 It was built in brownstone in the popular Richardsonian Romanesque Revival style.
 Here is where the decision was made to build the Aerial Lift Bridge.
 Here was where Skyline Parkway was approved.
 Duluth became a fierce force of industry during the time politicians and business tycoons cut deals in its halls.

-Today, the historic Third Floor, including the restored Council Chamber, the Snively Hall, and the former mayor’s office serve as compelling and beautiful event spaces.
+Today, the historic Third Floor, including the restored Council Chamber and Snively Hall, serve as compelling and beautiful event spaces.
 The Council Chamber is a glorious ballroom with period window treatments, glittering chandeliers, and original hardwood floors.
 It can seat up to 75 for a dinner occasion like a wedding reception, company banquet, or fundraising gala.
 It can also accommodate 125 for a cocktails and hors d’oeuvres reception.
 The Snively Hall is a spacious and inviting addition or stand-alone space for 50.
 With our preferred caterers and full bar service featuring Fitger’s Brewhouse ales and lagers and craft cocktails, your event will shine and provide memories for years to come.

 On the Michigan Street first level, The Rathskeller, ranked one of Minnesota’s top whiskey bars, occupies a fabled place in Duluth’s history.
 Located beneath the city street in the basement of Old City Hall, it was once a holding cell for the municipal court one floor above and it also served as a coal furnace room during the building’s time as the center of city government from 1889-1926.